 - Please supply references for all other books and articles to which you refer in your review.
-These can be given as author-date in text, or using endnotes, and in each case a bibliography of works cited added at the end.
+MLA or Harvard citation styles are preferred.

 - Reviews should err on the side of generosity to the author, but should not be hagiographic or read as a publisher’s blurb.
 Well-supported, constructive criticism in a formal or academic writing style, that focuses on craft and poetics is welcome.

 Even if the work you are reviewing is not in your opinion ecopoetry, ecopoetic principles can be brought to your review of the work.

 Ecopoetry is more than “landscape poetry” or “nature writing”.
 In the making (poiesis) that is poetry, ecopoetry engages with ecological perspectives, questions such as what it means to be human in a more than human world, how we might attend to the other than human in our writing and reading, what it might mean to write the other or to write with the other.

 Ecopoetics reads, interprets or critiques poetic (and sometimes other literary and artistic) works from an ecological perspective, asking questions such as: